 But don’t we, as women, still make these choices?
 Are we that different?
 Women put their lives on hold, shelve their dreams, their education, career opportunities, to keep themselves available for The Guy, The Relationship.

 I’m not judging if it’s right or wrong.
 It just makes me realize that women, and men, have some basic hardwiring that hasn’t changed much over the centuries.
-It may also explain why I wrote a book where the protagonist is a single mother, who had twins at seventeen, after their father left her.
+It may also explain why my story focusses on a single mother as a protagonist, who had twins at seventeen, after their father left her.
 There are some choices only women are faced with, because we are women.

 Pursuing the dream